danieldeloretta/PHP-OSTKit/README.md

 # PHPOSTKit
-PHP implementation of OST Kit Alpha
+A rather uninteresting PHP implementation of OST Kit Alpha